JianHua-Deng/MikanCli/README.md

 Remaining packaging work:

-- verify the `mikancli` package name is available on PyPI before first upload
 - add a release workflow for building and publishing distributions
 - later consider a Windows executable for non-technical users